 When that little bit of breastmilk leaks through your bra and clothing, things can get a little awkward.
 That’s where nursing pads come in.
 They quickly absorb that leaked milk, protecting your breasts and keeping your clothing dry—and saving you from this potentially distressing part of motherhood.

-And girl, you’ve got options.
+And mama, you’ve got options.
 Let’s take a look at the two categories of nursing pads and their pros and cons.

 Washable nursing pads are just that: products you can wash and reuse.
 They typically come in sets so you can always have some in use while the rest are in the wash (with lots of other laundry to keep them company, right?).
 Washable pads are a good choice once your milk supply is well established, because you generally leak less.

 - Some women find washable pads to be softer and more comfortable than disposables.

 - They reduce waste—a definite win for the environment.